 The CARES Act, the sweeping stimulus legislation enacted in March, includes relief for student loan borrowers.
-Under the new law, no payments are required on federal student loans owned by the U.S. Department of Education between March 13, 2020 and September 30, 2020.
-In addition, the interest on these federal student loans will automatically drop to zero percent between March 13, 2020 and September 30, 2020.
+Under the new law, no payments are required on federal student loans owned by the U.S. Department of Education between March 13, 2020 to as long as 60 days after June 30, 2023.
+In addition, the interest on these federal student loans will automatically drop to zero percent between March 13, 2020 and August 28, 2023.
 Private student loans, and federal student loans not owned by the Education Department, are not covered by the CARES Act.

 Do I need to take any action for this to happen?

-No. The zero percent interest rate and suspension of payments (technically called an “administrative forbearance") through the end of September happen automatically for all borrowers with student loans owned by the Department of Education.
+No. The zero percent interest rate and suspension of payments (technically called an “administrative forbearance") through as long as 60 days after June 30, 2023 happen automatically for all borrowers with student loans owned by the Department of Education.
 If you made a payment after March 13, you can contact your servicer to get a refund.

 I'm still confused.
 Which student loans get the zero percent interest rate?